Word Count 1,186

 It’s all played out now.
 Weir drew Madrid in like the expert he is, a master of manipulation.
 Even knowing the history of El Potreros de Satanás, Madrid came and this is the last place the pistolero, a man who’s sold his soul to the Devil, should have been.

 It was intense for a while but I could have told Weir the boy was too good, too innocent, and Madrid would fight for him, but you see, he wouldn’t have listened.
 It was Madrid he was after all the time.
-The boy was just the bait.
+The boy was only the bait.

 When all was said and done, Weir walked away empty handed.
 Maybe that’s because something had changed in Madrid.
 His soul isn’t as dark as it once was.
 It now balances between darkness and light; only time will tell which will win out.